barsoom/jwt_authentication/README.md

 Use another app's login to provide access and user data to any Rack-based application for a limited time.

+Currently, we support Sinatra 4.0, but not 4.1.

 ## Important note about forms

 This middleware is by default not suitable for apps with forms since it will redirect after the session timeout losing the data.